Robert Stock: New Jersey Jackals

-In 2016, Stock signed to play for the New Jersey Jackals of the Can-Am League, an independent baseball league, for whom he was 1–2 with a 2.85 ERA in 60 innings over 52 games (a league record).
+In 2016, Stock signed with the New Jersey Jackals of the Can-Am League, an independent baseball league, for whom he was 1–2 with a 2.85 ERA in 60 innings over 52 games (a league record).
 He said he never thought about quitting, not when he was released or even when he was playing independent baseball in New Jersey.
 Stock said: “Mostly because what else is there that’s better than playing baseball?
 I played a year of independent baseball, and that’s about as low on the totem pole as you can get but it was one of the best times I’ve had playing baseball.
 There was no thought about stopping."
 He recalled that "One offseason, I was living in my parents' basement and I was playing video games and my mother said, 'Go out and do something," and I said, 'Mom, relax.
 I'm going to play in the Major Leagues someday.'"

 Cincinnati Reds

 Stock signed with the Cincinnati Reds organization on March 21, 2017.
 Between the High-A Daytona Tortugas and the Double-A Pensacola Blue Wahoos, Stock was 9–5 with a 2.82 ERA in 70 innings in 41 games.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 San Diego Padres

-The San Diego Padres signed Stock to a minor league contract before the 2018 season on November 27, 2017, with a non-roster invitation to spring training included.
-In spring training, his fastball reached 100 mph.
-Stock began the 2018 season playing for the San Antonio Missions of the Class AA Texas League, and received a midseason promotion to the El Paso Chihuahuas of the Class AAA Pacific Coast League.
+The San Diego Padres signed Stock to a minor league contract on November 27, 2017, with a non-roster invitation to spring training included.
+In spring training, his fastball reached 100 mph on a few pitches.
+Stock began the 2018 season playing for the San Antonio Missions of the Double-A Texas League, and received a midseason promotion to the El Paso Chihuahuas of the Triple-A Pacific Coast League.
 Between the two teams in 2018, before he was called up to the major leagues, he was 1–0 with 9 saves and a 1.69 ERA in 32 relief appearances over 37 1/3 innings, in which he gave up 22 hits and struck out 42 batters (averaging 10.2 strikeouts per 9 innings).

-The San Diego Padres promoted Stock to the major leagues on June 24, 2018, and he made his major league debut that day at 28 years of age, nine years after he was drafted as a catcher.
-For the 2018 season he was 1–1 with a 2.50 ERA in 32 relief appearances over 39 2/3 innings, in which he struck out 38 batters.
+The Padres promoted Stock to the major leagues on June 24, 2018, and he made his major league debut that day, nine years after he was drafted as a catcher.
+With the Padres in 2018, he was 1–1 with a 2.50 ERA in 32 relief appearances over 39 2/3 innings, in which he struck out 38 batters.
 He threw 11 of the 12 fastest pitches by San Diego pitchers in 2018.
-In 2018, he had the second-lowest swing rate for his in-strike-zone sliders of any pitcher in baseball (43.1%), behind only Aroldis Chapman (42.5%).
+He had the second-lowest swing rate for sliders he threw in the strike zone of any MLB pitcher (43.1%), behind only Aroldis Chapman (42.5%).